GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/4_Running_pggb.md

 !!! quote ""

-    - build pangenome graphs using pggb
+    - build pangenome graphs using PGGB
-    - explore pggb’s results
+    - explore PGGB’s results
     - understand how parameters affect the built pangenome graphs

 ## Getting started
 NeSI HPC environment is used for the analysis.
-Please make sure to have a NeSI account and you are able to login.
+Please make sure you have a NeSI account and you are able to login.

 ### Setting up your project directory and download the datasets